Private individuals can authorise another person or company to browse their income data

 Every income earner can only see their own income data in the Incomes Register's e-service.
 If they so desire, income earners can also authorise another person or company to act on their behalf in the Incomes Register.

-A person authorised to process incomes payment data authorisation to another person, who can then conduct the following transactions on behalf of the authorising person:
+A person can grant the Processing incomes payment data authorisation to another person, who can then conduct the following transactions on their behalf:

-- maintain contact information related to income data.
+- maintain contact details related to incomes payment data.

 Persons or companies may also ask another person for authorisation to act on their behalf in the Incomes Register.
-The mandate request is made in the Suomi.fi e-Authorisations service.
-The authorisation can be acted upon after the income earner who received the mandate request has approved it within the Suomi.fi e-Authorisations service.
-You can identify for the service on the Suomi.fi website.
+The authorisation request is made in the Suomi.fi e-Authorisations service.
+You can begin acting on the other person's behalf after the person who received the authorisation request has approved it within the Suomi.fi e-Authorisations service.

 Acting on behalf of a minor

 Guardians may act in the Incomes Register's e-service on behalf of their children under 15 years of age without a separate authorisation.
-The guardian can log into the Incomes Register's e-service with their personal online banking codes, a mobile certificate or a certificate card, and select the Act on behalf of another individual function.
+The guardian may log in to the Incomes Register's e-service using their own online banking codes, a mobile certificate, or a certificate card, and select the Act on behalf of another individual function.

 If an income earner is 15 to 18 years of age and cannot use the Incomes Register's e-service themselves, they cannot authorise others to use the e-service on their behalf; the only way of conducting business is on a paper form.
 A person over 18 years of age can grant an authorisation in the Suomi.fi e-Authorisation service.